Robust Control Barrier Functions using Uncertainty Estimation with Application to Mobile Robots: Preliminaries

-In practical control systems, uncertainties and disturbances cannot be completely modelled.
-Thus, functions $f$ and $g$ in the true system model \eqref{system} may be imprecisely known due to unmodeled system dynamics that can impact system performance and stability.
-In safe control synthesis, we typically use a control affine \textit{nominal model} to represent our best understanding of the open-loop system:
+In practice, uncertainties and disturbances cannot be fully modeled.
+Thus, functions $f$ and $g$ in the true model \eqref{system} may be imprecisely known, leading to degraded system performance and stability.
+In safe control synthesis, we typically use a control affine \textit{nominal model} to represent our best understanding of the system: